TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S3/README.md

 | compatibility to older projects/example code | ✅ | |

 Neither one comes with modern *Thread* wireless radio (802.15.4).
 Currently the only ESP microcontroller that natively supports 802.15.4 (required for *Thread* and *Zigbee*) is the *ESP32-H2*.

+> [!TIP]
+> Keep some *ESP8266* and *ESP32S* to stay compatible with the older projects and sample codes that were developed for these two MCUs, but

 ## Limitations
 Some useful features found in *ESP32S* have been removed in *ESP32-S3*: